Steptoean positive carbon isotope excursion: Proposed mechanism

 Regional sea level changes, cooling of upper sea water from the deep ocean, ocean anoxia/euoxia, and trilobite and brachiopod extinctions are all associated with the SPICE event.
 This combination of factors creates the conditions for the primary mechanism of formation for the SPICE, an increase in the burial of organic carbon, caused by increased primary productivity (e.g. photosynthesis).

 The spread of deep ocean anoxia or euxinia, indicated by a positive correlated δ^{34}S_{CAS} excursion and increased pyrite burial, created conditions encouraging the preservation of deposited organic material and stressful conditions for the marine organisms.
 Initially, these conditions would have spread slowly, limited to deep environments and having small impacts on the global carbon system.
 This slow initial change is represented by the gradual and small δ^{13}C changes of the early SPICE.
-As time passed though, causes of anoxic/euxinia conditions increased and moving up the shelf into shallower facies.
+As time passed through, causes of anoxic/euxinia conditions increased and moving up the shelf into shallower facies.
 This combined with other factors such as ocean level regression (such as the Sauk II-Sauk III in North America), and global cooling of the atmosphere and oceans, increased pressure was imposed on ocean ecosystems.
 This increase in pressure likely triggered the second wave of the End-Marjuman Biomere Extinction, resulting in the disappearance of many shallow-water trilobite and brachiopod species from the fossil record at this time.

 With the extinction of these trilobites and brachiopods, photosynthetic primary producers likely flourished as a result of decreased predation.
 This combined with an increase in burial from expanding anoxic conditions and less bioturbation from now extinct ocean floor dwelling organisms would likely cause δ^{13}C values to sharply rise.
 This sharp rise is captured in the SPICE through the rising SPICE stage, in which δ^{13}C values reflect this rapid change in primary productivity and burial following the extinction.
 Finally, moving out of the End-Marjuman Biomere Extinction and into the falling SPICE, oceans likely experience significant recovery in biodiversity.
 Following the extinction of shallow water taxa, the better adapted deep water olenimorph trilobite fauna begin to diversify.
 Filling the shallow water environments left vacant by the End-Marjuman Biomere extinction.
 This return of secondary producers, along with reductions in anoxic conditions caused by changes in climate and stabilizing ocean levels causing reductions in primary productivity and organic carbon burial.
 Rapidly reducing δ^{13}C values, and stabilizing to more standard ocean δ^{13}C values observed in the post SPICE stage.